dipkakwani/dapr-demo/README.md

 dapr run --app-id pythonapp python3 app.py
 ```

-How many iterations does it take to find violations?
+How many iterations does it take to find violations in shopping cart application?

 | Assertion\Store | **WeakIsolationMockDB** | Redis |
 | --------------- | ----------------------- | ----- |